 When you run a brand, many opportunities will present themselves to you, however many won’t be right for your brand but could make financial sense.
 Having your business plan and referring to this will keep perspective and make sure you don’t take the wrong turn that could damage your brand even though it could increase your turnover straight away.

-You will need to comply with the Sale of Goods Act, the Supply of Goods and Services Act and the Sale and Supply of Goods Act – which basically dictate that any products you sell must come exactly as you’ve described them.
+You will need to comply with the Sale of Goods Act, the Supply of Goods and Services Act and the Sale and Supply of Goods Act – which basically dictates that any products you sell must come exactly as you’ve described them.

 Your product will need to comply to regulations such as labelling (fabric content, country of origin, care instructions) and flammability, which should represent your product as a whole.
 You may have a garment made from 2 or more fabrics and the care label needs to represent this as a whole.

-Make sure all you’re on top of your tax obligations – you’ll need to your business with Companies House and also decide if you want to register for VAT.
+Make sure you’re on top of your tax obligations – you’ll need to do your business with Companies House and also decide if you want to register for VAT.

 Business insurance provides the protection you will need, not only for theft of goods or damage but also public liability insurance and products liability insurance to ensure you’re covered if a customer makes a legal complaint against you, your business or your clothes.

-After you have created your business plan and cashflow, you will need to make sure your finances are in place so that you don’t run out of money.
-If you need to raise finance for your start up there are several options from Angel investors, Crowd funding or start up product funding like kick starter.
+After you have created your business plan and cash flow, you will need to make sure your finances are in place so that you don’t run out of money.
+If you need to raise finance for your start-up there are several options from Angel investors, Crowdfunding or start-up product funding like a Kickstarter.